lin-erik/live-chat-app/README.md

 # live-chat-app
-A chat application built with React and Pusher
+A chat application built with React and Pusher.

+Currently a WIP.